2 Summary of Significant Accounting Policies

 2.2.3 BASIS OF FOREIGN CURRENCY TRANSLATION

 IAS 21 “The Effects of Changes in Foreign Exchange Rates” governs the accounting for transactions and balances denominated in foreign currencies.
 Transactions denominated in foreign currencies are translated at the exchange rates prevailing on the date of the transaction.
 Any resulting translation differences are recognized in profit and loss.
 On the reporting date, assets and liabilities are translated at the closing rate, and income and expenses are translated at the average exchange rate for the financial year.
 Any foreign exchange rate differences derived from these translations are recognized in the consolidated statement of income.
-Any other foreign exchange rate differences at the Group level are recognized in the “Translation Reserve” (stockholders’ equity).

 2.3 FINANCIAL INSTRUMENTS AND FINANCIAL RISK MANAGEMENT